multiscale/ymmsl-python/docs/ymmsl_python.rst

 MPI processes started on each node, and optionally (the default is one) a certain number of cores per process made available.

-More information on how this is interpreted and how MUSCLE 3 allocates resources based on this can be found in the `High-Performance Computing section in the MUSCLE 3 documentation
+More information on how this is interpreted and how MUSCLE3 allocates resources based on this can be found in the `High-Performance Computing section in the MUSCLE3 documentation
 <https://muscle3.readthedocs.io/en/latest/distributed_execution.html#high-performance-computing>`_.